Satanic Verses: Later medieval period

 Due to its controversial nature, the tradition of the Satanic Verses never made it into any of the canonical hadith compilations (though possible truncated versions of the incident did).
 The reference and exegesis about the Verses appear in early histories.
-In addition to appearing in Tabarī's tafsīr, it is used in the tafsīrs of Muqātil, ʽAbd al-Razzaq al-Sanʽani and Ibn Kathir as well as the naskh of Abu Ja'far an-Nahhās, the asbāb collection of Wāhidī and even the late-medieval as-Suyūtī's compilation al-Durr al-Manthūr fil-Tafsīr bil-Mathūr.
+In addition to appearing in Tabari's tafsir, it is used in the tafsirs of Muqatil, Abd al-Razzaq al-San'ani and Ibn Kathir, as well as the naskh of Abu Ja'far an-Nahhas, the asbab collection of Wahidi and even the late-medieval as-Suyuti's compilation al-Durr al-Manthūr fil-Tafsīr bil-Mathūr.

-Objections to the incident were raised as early as the fourth Islamic century, such as in the work of an-Nahhās and continued to be raised throughout later generations by scholars such as Abu Bakr ibn al-‘Arabi (d.
-1157), Fakhr ad-Din Razi (1220) as well as al-Qurtubi (1285).
+Objections to the incident were raised as early as the fourth Islamic century, such as in the work of an-Nahhās, and continued to be raised throughout later generations by scholars such as Abu Bakr ibn al-Arabi, Fakhr ad-Din al-Razi (1220) as well as al-Qurtubi (1285).
 The most comprehensive argument presented against the factuality of the incident came in Qadi Iyad's ash-Shifa'.
 The incident was discounted on two main bases.
-The first was that the incident contradicted the doctrine of isma', divine protection of Muhammad from mistakes.
-The second was that the descriptions of the chain of transmission extant since that period are not complete and sound/authentic (sahih).
+The first was that the incident contradicted the doctrine of 'isma, divine protection of Muhammad from mistakes.
+The second was that the descriptions of the chain of transmission extant since that period are not complete, nor sound nor authentic (sahih).

-Imam Fakhr al-Din al-Razi commenting on Quran 22:52 in his Tafsir al-Kabir stated that the "people of verification" declared the story as an outright fabrication, citing supporting arguments from the Qur'an, Sunnah and reason.
-He then reported that the preeminent Muhaddith Ibn Khuzaymah said: "it is an invention of the heretics" when once asked about it.
+Al-Razi, commenting on Quran 22:52 in his Tafsir al-Kabir, stated that the "people of verification" declared the story as an outright fabrication, citing supporting arguments from the Quran, Sunnah and reason.
+He then reported that the preeminent Muhaddith, Ibn Khuzaymah, said "it is an invention of the heretics" when once asked about it.
 Al-Razi also recorded that al-Bayhaqi stated that the narration of the story was unreliable because its narrators were of questionable integrity.

 Al-Shawkani stated that the story is not authentic, saying: "And nothing from this (Gharaniq story) is sahih, nor is it proven [except for] its lack of authenticity and falsehood as the scholars of verification have said for it contradicts the Book of Allah the Exalted".
-He then cites other scholars who also deemed it to be inauthentic, such Al-Bazzar, Al-Bayhaqi, and Ibn Khuzaymah.
+He then cites other scholars who also deemed it to be inauthentic, such al-Bazzar, al-Bayhaqi, and Ibn Khuzaymah.

 Those scholars who acknowledged the historicity of the incident apparently had a different method for the assessment of reports than that which has become standard Islamic methodology.
-For example, Ibn Taymiyyah took the position that since tafsīr and sira-maghazi reports were commonly transmitted by incomplete isnads, these reports should not be assessed according to the completeness of the chains but rather on the basis of recurrent transmission of common meaning between reports.
+For example, Ibn Taymiyyah took the position that since tafsir and sirah-maghazi reports were commonly transmitted by incomplete isnads, these reports should not be assessed according to the completeness of the chains but rather on the basis of recurrent transmission of common meaning between reports.